kaazing/javascript.client.tutorials/ws/README.md

 * Enter `node server.js` to run the included Node.js server component (server.js).
 * In a browser, open the URL `http://localhost:3000/`.

-__Note:__ To test basic authentication for WebSocket connection in demo app use URL -  wss://sandbox.kaazing.net/echo-auth for location.
+__Note:__ To test basic authentication for the Gateway connection use the URL `wss://sandbox.kaazing.net/echo-auth` for location.

 ## Interact with Kaazing JavaScript WebSocket Client API